ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 3.) **Storage Performance Improvements**: **Ceph** deployments have been upgraded to the Jewel release, to provide a 30% performance improvement.

 **IBM Blue Box Cloud Image Updates**

 **An update for IBM Blue Box Cloud Images**: Our library of available Cloud Images has been updated.
 The [Cloud Image User Guide]( http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/userguides/cloud_images/image_patch_list_20160910/Image_Release_Notes_2016-09-10/) has the latest information.

-**IBM Blue Box 3.1.0 Dedicated Cloud features:**

-1.) **Blue Box in SoftLayer Portal**: We now provide support for inclusion of Blue Box Dedicated into the Softlayer portal.

 **IBM Blue Box 3.1.0 Local Cloud features:**